The Mayan Food & The Ancient Secrets of its Gastronomy

 Secrets of a warrior’s food: What did the Maya eat?

 There are thousands of crazy theories about the Maya.
-Most of them are that they disappeared, that they were ruthless and they might be aliens, etc… One of the most accurate things that have a register is their diet and food.
+Most of them are that they disappeared, that they were ruthless, that they might have been aliens, etc.… One of the most accurate things with a register is their diet and food.

 Mayan food (ancient stone)